 And. see our What's Hot Archived Topics

-Continue throughout this filing season to get the word out to those who qualify but don't file a tax return.
+Find out more about EITC Awareness Day but continue throughout this filing season to get the word out to those who qualify but don't file a tax return to claim the credit.
 Explore this site for ideas and the products you need to get the word out.
-Or, see our quick EITC outreach kit highlighting ideas and key products (pdf format).
+Or, see our quick EITC outreach (pdf format) highlighting ideas and key products.

 The IRS webinars that aired January 7, and 8, 2015 are now available for your viewing.
 Learn how to avoid common errors and penalties when determining eligibility for IRS Refundable Tax Credits such as the American Opportunity Tax Credit, Child Tax Credit and Earned Income Tax Credit.
 You’ll also hear how due diligence can benefit you, your clients and your business.
 IRS subject matter experts offer tips and resources to help you prepare and file accurate claims for refundable tax credits.
 View the Keeping Up with Earned Income and Refundable Tax Credits video here.
 View the El Crédito por Ingreso del Trabajo y Créditos Reembolsables video which aired 8 de enero de 2015 here.